arjenhiemstra/DemandControlVentilation/README.md

 * MOSFET output drivers for low on state resistance.
 Alternatively ULN2803 could used as well (pin compatible)

 ### Valve control design
 The valves are steppermotors with 4 windings and two windings have a common connection.
+The stepper motor made by Saia of type UCD2EZ7.
 The common connection is connected to +15V and the 4 other winding connections are connected with a MOSFET.
 By turning on the MOSFET, the windings can be individually energised.
 The winding voltage is 12V and taking a voltage drop over de MOSFET into account, 15V is an appropriate voltage.
 The circuit of one valve is outlined below.

 <center><img src="images/valve_control_circuit.png" width="50%" height="50%"></center>